DigitexOfficial/api-docs/source/index.html.md

 }
 ```

-> Example of an error response:
+> An example of an error response:

 ```javascript
 {